-The OIAD of TBS develops an annual internal audit plan based on a review of the OFA's risk assessment and input from the Audit and Risk Management Committee and Management.
+The OFA's appointed internal auditor, EY, develops an annual internal audit plan based on a review of the OFA's risk assessment and input from the Audit and Risk Management Committee and Management.
 The internal audit plan is approved by the Board on the recommendation of the Audit and Risk Management Committee.
-OIAD reports to the Audit and Risk Management Committee on the results of its audit work in the OFA.
-From 2020-21 onwards internal audit responsibilities for the OFA will be divided between OIAD and an external audit firm to be appointed through a competitive process.
-The OFA will ensure that combined internal audit scrutiny by OIAD and the external firm remains consistent with the current level of audit review.
+EY reports to the Audit and Risk Management Committee on the results of its audit work in the OFA.
+The OFA has ensured that the internal audit scrutiny of the OFA remains consistent to what it was after the transition from OIAD to EY in 2020-21.